-The customer is responsible for contacting EPLC or its agent to ensure that the customer obtains the current version of the Conditions of Service.
+The customer is responsible for contacting EPLC to ensure that the customer obtains the current version of the Conditions of Service.
 EPLC may charge a reasonable fee for providing the customer with a copy of this document.

 1.5 Contact Information